AdamDemirel/adamdemirel.com/content/happiness.md

 - Stoicism idea: “psych pain is inevitable, psych suffering is optional”.
 Then what do we do or desire, bc desire is basically synonymous with pain and if we don't desire then there's no reason to even eat or live.
 Needs to demarcate its limits.
 Also, as long as suffering is in your mind, you suffer regardless of opinion, there's no illusion of choice.
 To say it's optional is to say you can choose not to have those thoughts, which you cannot choose to force out of your head – but you can enter non self reflective consciousness via flow.
 So stoicism amounts to escapism.
 - Flow is focusing attention in a consistent manner.
 The perk of it is that it is infinitely renewable (like movies, chess, pool, socialising, internet etc) and also easily obtained, as opposed to improving circumstances which require more effort and pain.
 - The problem with flow/escapism is that it is also fleeting, there are inter-flow gaps where you realise your poor circumstances and experience psychological pain.
 And we can't constantly be in flow.

+[This](https://www.scientificamerican.com/article/negative-emotions-key-well-being/) interesting article points out various interesting research on how attempts to suppress negative thoughts actually make them more present, and so the key is to accept them.
+This is interesting but this does not support the idea that we should endure negative thoughts, they are still intriscally bad, what it acknowledges is perhaps a better way to mitigate their affect is indirect - by accepting them.

 ## MINIMISE SENSORY PAINS